edwardcallow/tesco-jargon/c.md

 > See also [combined service desk](#combined-service-desk).

 #### Customer service desk system
-Secondary till system used at the customer service desk to complete a variety of processes. including: processing hardlines, reporting price errors, recording lost property and issuing VAT receipts.
+Secondary till system used at the customer service desk to complete a variety of processes, including: processing hardlines, reporting price errors, recording lost property and issuing VAT receipts.
 Accessed by clicking `F11`.
 > Also known as F11.
 > See also [hardline](h.md#hardline).